wlady2906/WLDE-TankBlog-Template/README.md

 # WladyTechSite-

-This is a repository where in upload my recent updates.
-Many of thems are stubs, pieces of code that work well for a very especific purpose such as validating ID, front end developments, back end scripts or ever more straightforward code like a Hello World.
+This is a repository where I upload my recent updates.
+Many of them are stubs, pieces of code that work well for a very specific purpose such as validating ID, front-end scripts, back-end scripts, or straightforward code like a Hello World.

 I enjoy this way of life.
 I enjoy coding in order to challenge myself.